 My youngest daughter graduated from college last Saturday.
-The ceremonies were outside in Indiana and mother nature cooperated by giving us a glorious sun-drenched day.
+The ceremonies were outside in Indiana and the weather cooperated by giving us a glorious sun-drenched day.
 As soon as Pomp and Circumstance began, however, tears fell.

 One in a sea of black robes, my daughter was in that procession–somewhere.
 Later, in the smaller ceremony for the College of Business, we spied her coming down an aisle.
 I raced down the row of chairs to video this once-in-a-lifetime moment.
 She waved.
 She beamed.
 I rejoiced I had it recorded.
 But when I played it back, I saw my purse, several white folding chairs, the green grass, then the screen went black.

-Not very successful in recording the moment, I gave my fullest attention to the speaker for his advice on success.
-I know he was addressing the graduates, but this mom eavesdropped and took away a nugget of advice: Do the thing that makes you uncomfortable.
+Not successful in recording the moment, I gave my fullest attention to the speaker for his advice on success.
+I know he was addressing the graduates, but this mom eavesdropped and snagged a nugget of advice: Do the thing that makes you uncomfortable.

 As a follower of Jesus, the uncomfortable thing for us is walking in faith.
 For most of us it’s not jumping out of airplanes or fixing a meal for the judges of Chopped.
 It’s not anything illegal or immoral.
 Rather, it’s doing the thing God wants us to do but is out of our comfort zone.

 - I don’t know what’s next, but I’m going ahead anyway.

 - I could never do that, but I know someone who has.